RichSteini/NotPlater/README.md

 The image above shows the settings that are available for the addon.
 You can either access them over the Interface -> AddOns option or with the slash commands /np or /notplater.
 All features that have been described are adjustable in the settings dialog.

+## Addon folder structure

+Rename the downloaded folder to "NotPlater" (remove "-versionnumber" from the folder name) and put the folder in:\
+..\Interface\AddOns\
+..\Interface\AddOns\NotPlater

 ## Acknowledgements

 - As already mentioned, the design is based on the Plater addon that some might know from retail WoW.